spawnia/gatsby-starter-typescript-graphql/README.md

 # gatsby-starter-typescript-graphql

-> Gatsby starter with typesafe GraphQL using TypeScript

 This is a starter kit for [Gatsby.js](https://www.gatsbyjs.org/) websites written in TypeScript.
 It leverages [GraphQL Code Generator](https://graphql-code-generator.com/) to enable typesafe GraphQL queries.